Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 YesEnvironmental Health & Safety — ehs@uark.edu

-Arkansas State requires approval from campus police and the Office of Risk Management for any drone operations on university property.
-The university's drone technology program uses designated flight areas for academic purposes.
+Arkansas State requires approval from the Department of Campus Police and the Office of Risk Management for drone operations on university property.
+The university maintains designated flight areas for academic drone research and training programs.

-UA Little Rock requires authorization from the university police department for drone operations on campus.
-Operators must provide proof of FAA registration and any required certifications (Part 107 for commercial use).
+UALR requires authorization from the university police department for drone operations on campus.
+Operators must provide proof of FAA registration and, for commercial operations, a current FAA Part 107 Remote Pilot Certificate.

-Restrictions: Authorization required from UALR Police Department.
-FAA registration certificate must be presented.
-Part 107 certificate required for commercial operations on campus.
+Restrictions: Prior authorization required from UALR Police Department.
+Operators must present FAA registration certificate.
+Part 107 certificate required for commercial use.

 YesUALR Police Department